AstroDeveloper1010/Node-JS-Tutorial/todo_app_using_ejs/README.md

-This is a todo list app made by using ejs.
+<strong>This is a todo list app made by using ejs.</strong>

-I made this app to learn to use ejs and get more familiar with node, express and npm packages.
+<p>I made this app to learn to use ejs and get more familiar with node, express and npm packages.</p>

-<p>Fearures of this app :-</p>
+<p>Features of this app :-</p>
-    1.
+    coming soon...